githubteacher/mustached-octo-adventure/karly.md

 - My love mexican food <3

-- My favorites programming languajes are C#, Ruby and Java
+- My favorites programming languajes are C# and Java

+- Curently learning RoR(Ruby on Rails) as a programing Language